 Once you have located all the entry holes the squirrels might have chewed into your home, it’s time to cover them.
 This will leave the rodents with only one exit, making it much more controllable to keep them out.

-You can get these at the store for a reasonable price and spray them all throughout the most likely entry points and hiding spots.
-Do this when you’re sure your attic is squirrel free, though; the repellent might just make the animals panic and move further into the house and into the walls and ceilings.
+You can get these at the store for a reasonable price and spray them throughout the most likely entry points and hiding spots.
+Do this when you’re sure your attic is squirrel free, though; the repellent might just make the animals panic and move further into the house and the walls and ceilings.

 Use lights and noise:

 As with most critters, squirrels get easily scared by strange noises or bright lights, so a good tip to keep your attic clean is to have it well illuminated and active with sound.
-You can keep a radio on during the night, since this is when squirrels’ are most active, and you can place a few bright, energy saving light bulbs just to keep the place as uninviting as possible.
+You can keep a radio on during the night, since this is when squirrels’ are most active, and you can place a few bright, energy-saving light bulbs just to keep the place as uninviting as possible.